How is interest paid on Personal Accounts

 Payments from The Department for Work and Pensions (DWP) – if you have any payments made to your Cambridge accounts from the DWP you’ll need to inform them of the sort code change.
 Our new sort code is: 20-17-55.

 You can contact the DWP on 0800 731 0469 for their pensions service; and, 0800 469 0310 for Jobseeker’s Allowance, income support, incapacity benefit or employment and support allowance.

 Visit the governments DWP page for more information.

 Why is including a payment reference important?

 It’s important to include your 10 digit Cambridge account number in the payment reference field of any electronic payments made to your account whether that is for your Savings or Mortgage accounts.
 If this information isn’t quoted correctly, the funds will be returned to the sender.

-Why am I being sent notifications for payments I've paid?
+Why am I being sent notifications for payments I've made?

 We are required to provide a reference to customers making electronic payments, this is to allow tracking of the payment, should our customers need to.
 We are sending this reference to customers via email or text.

 Home insurance cover comes in two parts, buildings insurance and contents insurance.
 You can choose either one or both of these based on your needs.
 Buildings insurance covers your bricks and mortar, and contents insurance covers your belongings.